Monaliens/salestracker/README.md

-# Discord NFT Buy Bot for Monad Testnet
+# Discord NFT Buy Bot for Monad

-A Discord bot that sends notifications for NFT sales on the Monad testnet blockchain.
+A Discord bot that sends notifications for NFT sales on the Monad blockchain.

 ## Features

-- Track NFT sales from specific collections on Monad testnet
+- Track NFT sales from specific collections on Monad
-- Support for Magic Eden collection URLs and direct addresses
+- Support for collection addresses
 - Ephemeral responses (only visible to command user) to reduce chat clutter
-- Fetches data from Magic Eden API
+- Fetches data from BlockVision API for Monad
 - Multi-server support: Each Discord server can configure its own notification channel and collections
 - Real-time notifications in your Discord server
 - Collection info display with name, image and details (when available)